 This course will build on the skills and knowledge secured in Introduction to Wellness.
 Students will continue their work towards a mastery of skills in the areas of communication, and decision-making.
-Using the Six Components of Health as a model framework, topics will include modern risk factors to health; nutrition; mental and emotional health; stress and resiliency; human sexuality; the effects of alcohol and drug use and abuse; safety, basic first aid and CPR.
-Students will be able to use the knowledge and skills they gain to build healthy relationships, manage risk, and increase their quality of life
+Using the Six Components of Health as a model framework, topics will include modern risk factors to health; nutrition; mental and emotional health; stress and resiliency, the human lifespan, birth to death and dying, human sexuality; the effects of alcohol and drug use and abuse.
+Students will be able to use the knowledge and skills they gain to build healthy relationships, manage risk, and increase their quality of life.